 Danny is a PhD student in Religious Ethics.
 He grew up in Montana’s beautiful Big Sky Country before going on to receive a Bachelor of Business Administration (BBA) in Accounting as well as a Bachelor of Arts (BA) in Biblical Studies from Evangel University.
 After graduating Danny earned his license as a Certified Public Accountant.
 His accounting experience, which has been intermixed with his academic pursuits, has included a variety of contexts including different sized public accounting firms, a private small business, a regional bank, and a not-for-profit.
-Danny earned a Master of Arts (MA) in Religious Studies from Missouri State University where his research focused on points of confluence and divergence between economics and religion which culminated in a thesis entitled “The Myth of a Secular Economy: Capitalism’s Unarticulated Theology.”
-Since receiving his master’s degree, Danny has served as a Guest Lecturer in 2016 at Addis Ababa Bible College in Ethiopia as well as a Lecturer at Continental Theological Seminary in Brussels, Belgium from 2016–2018.
+Danny earned a Master of Arts (MA) in Religious Studies from Missouri State University where his research focused on points of confluence and divergence between economics and religion.
+The research culminated in a thesis entitled “The Myth of a Secular Economy: Capitalism’s Unarticulated Theology.”

 The hybrid of experiences in the accounting and academic worlds have shaped Danny’s interests.
-His research continues to fall at the intersection of economics and theology where he is concerned with questions of ethics, community, physical practices, gift, and commodity logic.
-Danny enjoys his research, but he also enjoys riding his bike, athletics, traveling, and spending time with his wife, Meredith.
+His research continues to fall at the intersection of economics, theology, and religion where he is concerned with questions of ethics, community, physical practices, gift, and commodity logic.
+Danny enjoys his research, but he also enjoys riding his bike, athletics, traveling, and spending time with his wife.